The product of parts or "norm" of a partition: Generating functions and dotted Young diagrams

 \end{theorem}

 This identity can be viewed as the $q=0$ case of Theorem \ref{MacMahon}.
-Numerous identities involving MacMahon co\"efficients arise naturally from the classical Fa\`{a} di Bruno's formula (see e.g. \cite[Appendix D]{PhD}), like the following result stemming from Euler's partition generating function.
+Numerous identities involving MacMahon coefficients arise naturally from the classical Fa\`{a} di Bruno's formula (see, e.g., \cite[Appendix D]{PhD}), like the following result stemming from Euler's partition generating function.